Informing. Entertaining.

 Language to use for more empathetic communication

-The ice cream exercise is one of many audience engagement activities I use to demonstrate and reinforce the 5 steps to empathy.
+The ice cream exercise is one of many audience engagement activities I use to demonstrate and reinforce

 Let’s give it a try…